-The Faculty Senate Committee on Graduate Studies (C-GS) formulates policy concerning the substance and process of graduate education as well as the evaluation and recording of graduate achievement, and reviews the implementation of such policy.
-The committee also monitors the academic quality and effectiveness of the University's graduate interdisciplinary and joint degree granting programs.
-Committee members include the Vice Provost for Graduate Education or her delegated staff (ex officio) and representatives from the faculty at large, administration such as the Office of the University Registrar, and students.
+The Faculty Senate Committee on Graduate Studies (C-GS) formulates policy governing the substance and process of graduate education, including dissertation committees, joint degree programs, candidacy issues, and the academic calendar.
+C-GS is also charged to review graduate interdisciplinary programs (IDPs) in order to recommend renewals or discontinuation of the IDPs and to receive proposals for new IDPs.
+Committee members include the Vice Provost for Graduate Education or delegated staff (ex officio) and representatives from the faculty at large appointed by the Faculty Senate, administration such as the Office of the University Registrar (ex officio), and students.
 The Graduate Student Council and the Nominations Committee of the Associated Students of Stanford University (ASSU) choose student members.

-The Honor Code and Fundamental Standard establish the conditions for academic work at Stanford and represent an agreement between students and faculty about their responsibilities for learning and teaching.
-The Interpretations and applications of the Honor Code, the Student Judicial Charter of 1997, the Student Conduct Penalty Code, statistics, and other documents related to Judicial Affairs are available at the Judicial Affairs web site.
+Graduate students must also follow the University’s Honor Code and Fundamental Standard, which establish the conditions for academic work and set the standard of conduct for students at Stanford, respectively.
+The interpretations and applications of the Honor Code, the Student Judicial Charter of 1997, the Student Conduct Penalty Code, statistics, and other documents are available through the Office of Community Standards.

 Graduate education and research are interrelated enterprises.
 Many Stanford graduate students conduct research under the guidance and sponsorship of Stanford faculty members.
-The Dean of Research has primary responsibility for oversight of the research enterprise.
-Several policies in that arena are particularly relevant to graduate students.
-These include:
+The Research Policy Handbook (RPH), overseen by the Office of the Vice Provost and Dean of Research, articulates policies governing research.
+Several policies that are most relevant to graduate education include:

-Guidelines related to academic authorship, such as the allocation of responsibility and credit for scholarly publications.
-For complete text of the guidelines, see Research Policy Handbook memo 2.8, On Academic Authorship.
+Guidelines related to academic authorship, such as the allocation of responsibility and credit for scholarly publications; see Research Policy Handbook memo 1.5, On Academic Authorship.

 Policies on copyrights and patents resulting from University work.
-Graduate students and postdoctoral scholars, as well as all faculty, staff, and visitors engaged in research, must sign the Stanford University Patent and Copyright Agreement.
-For complete text of the currently applicable versions of these policies, see Research Policy Handbook chapter 5, Intellectual Property.
+Graduate students and postdoctoral scholars, as well as all faculty, staff, and visitors engaged in research, must sign the Stanford University Patent and Copyright Agreement (SU-18).
+For complete text of the currently applicable versions of these policies, see Research Policy Handbook chapter 9, Intellectual Property.